AzonInc/Doorman/docs/en/changelog/firmware.md

 - **Fixed Memory Reading for Some Intercom Models**
    The memory will now be correctly read from your indoor station.

+- **Experimental Update Switch**
+   Instead of having two separate update entities, there's now a single one that checks for updates based on a new switch.
+This switch lets you easily toggle experimental updates from the dev branch on or off.

 ### 🚨 Breaking Changes
 - **Separate Event entities**
    [Skaronator](https://github.com/AzonInc/Doorman/pull/37) introduced separate event entities for each physical doorbell button.